Mid Cornwall · TR9

 Renovations & Remodels in St Columb Major

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In St Columb Major, that work is shaped by the place itself — St Columb Major is a substantial inland market town east of Newquay, with the (former) cathedral-status fifteenth-century church and an extensive Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+The St Columb Major version of this work has its own character — St Columb Major is a substantial inland market town east of Newquay, with the (former) cathedral-status fifteenth-century church and an extensive Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and Edwardian villas.

 - Conservation Area